 Although any amount of exercise is beneficial for your health, doing your workouts al fresco can seriously ramp up the health benefits.
 "Working out outdoors allows you to knock out a lot of healthy habits at once," says Berghoff.
 "You're breathing fresh air to increase oxygen and nutrient levels, exposing your skin to the sun to synthesize vitamin D and boost mitochondrial health, and you're viewing nature, which decreases stress and the fat-storing hormone cortisol."
 Another bonus?
 You'll improve your circadian rhythm, which helps you sleep well at night, maintain energy during the day and improve your digestion and metabolism.

-The Remedy Rx: Try swapping out your indoor workout for an outdoor workout a few times a week.
+The Rx: Try swapping out your indoor workout for an outdoor workout a few times a week.

 You're Over-Supplementing With Calcium